 If you aircraft is here and it is foggy, unless it is really foggy, you should get away.
 During the Rehabilitation Project, we took the opportunity to install addition runway centreline lighting and this allows commanders to take off in lower visibilities.

-Why am I asked to check-in on time, and then kept hanging about?
+Why am I asked to check-in on time, and then kept waiting?

 Why must departing passengers return purchased Duty Free goods when a flight has been cancelled?

 Duty free goods are controlled by customs regulations, which mean that if a passenger does not eventually depart from the country where duty free goods have been purchased they are not entitled to keep them.
-Furthermore, in some cases of cancellations passengers may choose to depart on a different day and as such will have to clear security again, where bringing large quantities of liquids are not permitted under the current restrictions.
+Furthermore, in some cases of cancellations passengers may choose to depart on a different day and as such will have to clear security again without hold luggage, where bringing large quantities of liquids are not permitted under the current restrictions.

 If a flight is cancelled, why aren’t passengers automatically booked onto another flight without the need for having to rebook?